What time does the 2023 MTV VMAs start and how to watch?

 Cardi B and Megan Thee Stallion are also set to perform their new single “Bongos”, along with Demi Lovato, Olivia Rodrigo, Doja Cat, Fall Out Boy, Karol G, Kelsea Ballerini, Måneskin, Reneé Rapp, Shakira, Sabrina Carpenter and Future.

-Anitta, A Boogie Wit da Hoodie, Diddy, Future, Kaliii, Lil Wayne, Metro Boomin, NAV, Swae Lee, The Warning, Peso Pluma, Tomorrow x Together and Stray Together also feature.
+Anitta, A Boogie Wit da Hoodie, Diddy, Future, Kaliii, Lil Wayne, Metro Boomin, NAV, Swae Lee, The Warning, Peso Pluma, Tomorrow x Together and Stray Kids also feature.

 Enjoy unlimited access to 70 million ad-free songs and podcasts with Amazon Music